 KiwiSaver provides a flexible retirement savings option for people who are self-employed.

 Did you know self-employed KiwiSaver members may also be eligible for the KiwiSaver benefits?
-These include the annual Government contribution, (also known as member tax credit) and the KiwiSaver first home withdrawal which can help you get into your first home sooner.
+These include the annual Government contribution (also known as a member tax credit) and the KiwiSaver first home withdrawal which can help you get into your first home sooner.

 KiwiSaver is a relatively low cost way to invest; the fees are usually lower than other professionally-managed investment funds, so more of your money stays invested.